-This document describes the Label Generation Rules for the Root Zone (LGR) developed according to the "Procedure to Develop and Maintain the Label Generation Rules for the Root Zone in Respect of IDNA Labels" [Procedure].
+This document describes the Label Generation Rules (LGR) for the DNS Root Zone developed according to the "Procedure to Develop and Maintain the Label Generation Rules for the Root Zone in Respect of IDNA Labels" [Procedure].
 The Procedure defines a two-stage process, in which community-based Generation Panels (GP) propose LGRs specific to a given script, which are then reviewed and integrated by the Integration Panel (IP).
-The result of the current round of this development work is the third version of the LGR (LGR-3), which is fully backwards compatible with [LGR-2] and [LGR-1].
+The result of the current round of this development work is the fourth version of the LGR (LGR-4), which is generally fully backwards compatible with [RZ-LGR-3] and its predecessors (but see 2.3.16 Malayalam LGR Update Review).